 • Grill the peaches.
 Split peaches in half, brush each interior side lightly with olive oil, and grill over medium heat until char marks form.
 Let cool slightly, slice into wedges if desired, and add to the salad.

 • Add cheese.
-As mentioned, mozzarella or burrata are classic choices.
-Other fun additions include crumbly feta, creamy goat cheese (we love Humboldt Fog), or a tangy Manchego.
+Crumbled feta cheese, mozzarella, or burrata are classic choices.
+Other fun additions include creamy goat cheese (we love Humboldt Fog), or a tangy Manchego.

 • Swap pine nuts for pecans or walnuts–candied, toasted, or raw.